openthread/openthread/README.md

 * **Unix** — [`wpantund`](https://github.com/openthread/wpantund) provides an interface to an NCP
 * **Windows 10** — [universal drivers](https://github.com/openthread/openthread/wiki/OpenThread-on%C2%A0Windows) to interface with devices running OpenThread

+### Porting

+If you are interested in porting OpenThread to a new platform, see the [Porting Guide](https://github.com/openthread/openthread/wiki/Porting-Guide) for hardware requirements and detailed porting instructions.

 # What tools are available for testing?